 Step #4: Multiply the result by the number of days in your billing cycle (30 days).

 Bust Out the Calculator and Try These Examples

-Let’s say your credit card’s APR is 11%.
+Know that you know the steps, let’s work through an example.
+We will say your credit card’s APR is 11%.
 Divide that number by 365, and you’ll discover that your daily periodic rate is 0.03%.